Paraphrase: Analysis

 A paraphrase typically explains or clarifies the text that is being paraphrased.
-For example, "The signal was red" might be paraphrased as "The train was not allowed to pass because the signal was red".
-A paraphrase is usually introduced with verbum dicendi—a declaratory expression to signal the transition to the paraphrase.
-For example, in "The signal was red, that is, the train was not allowed to proceed," the that is signals the paraphrase that follows.
+For example, "The signal was red" might be paraphrased as "The train was not allowed to pass as the red signal light was illuminated".
+A paraphrase can be introduced with verbum dicendi—a declaratory expression to signal the transition to the paraphrase.
+For example, in "The author states 'The signal was red,' that is, the train was not allowed to proceed," the that is signals the paraphrase that follows.

 A paraphrase does not need to accompany a direct quotation.
 The paraphrase typically serves to put the source's statement into perspective or to clarify the context in which it appeared.
 A paraphrase is typically more detailed than a summary.
 One should add the source at the end of the sentence: When the light was red, trains could not go (Wikipedia).
 A paraphrase may attempt to preserve the essential meaning of the material being paraphrased.
 Thus, the (intentional or otherwise) reinterpretation of a source to infer a meaning that is not explicitly evident in the source itself qualifies as "original research," and not a paraphrase.
 Unlike a metaphrase, which represents a "formal equivalent" of the source, a paraphrase represents a "dynamic equivalent" thereof.
 While a metaphrase attempts to translate a text literally, a paraphrase conveys the essential thought expressed in a source text—if necessary, at the expense of literality.
 For details, see dynamic and formal equivalence.

-Biblical paraphrase

-The term is applied to the genre of Biblical paraphrases, which were the most widely circulated versions of the Bible available in medieval Europe.
-Here, the purpose was not to render an exact rendition of the meaning or the complete text, but to present material from the Bible in a version that was theologically orthodox and not subject to heretical interpretation, or, in most cases, to take from the Bible and present to a wide public material that was interesting, entertaining and spiritually meaningful, or, simply to abridge the text.

 In your own words

-The phrase "in your own words" is often used within this context to imply that the writer has rewritten the text in their own writing style – how they would have written it if they had created the idea.
+The phrase "in your own words" is frequently used within this context to imply that the writer has rewritten the text in their own writing style – how they would have written it if they had created the idea.
 Nowadays, there are some models to learn and recognize paraphrase on natural language texts.
 Sentences can also be automatically paraphrased using text simplification software.